 This tutorial is part of our WordPress installation step-by-step training module, where we show you how to install a WordPress site or blog on your own domain name with no coding skills required.

 Once you have registered a domain name for your website, the next step is to set up a website hosting account with a reliable web hosting service provider.

-Your domain name needs to be “hosted” somewhere.
-This allows people to go online, type your domain address into their web browser (or click on a link to your domain name from another website) and view your website instead of getting a “this website can’t be reached” error page …
+Your domain name needs to ”live” somewhere.
+This allows people to go online, type your domain address into their web browser (or click on a link to your domain name in someone else’s website) and view your website instead of getting a “this site can’t be reached” error page on their screens …